 - After buses unload in the morning, school buildings are locked and monitored by a staff member.

 - Visitors use an intercom to state their names and purpose of visit to gain entry into secure vestibules at each school.

 - The system scans visitors’ names and photos, and runs them against district safety records and the national sexoffender database.
 Visitors who do not have valid identification are only admitted with administrative approval.

 - Visitors must receive a badge every time they enter a school building, but they only need to be entered into the BadgePass system once to be recognized on future visits to any school building districtwide.

 - Visitors who pass the security clearance are given a badge sticker that must be worn throughout their visit to the school and returned when they leave.
 If a badge is not returned, a “void” watermark will appear on it the next day so it cannot be reused.

 - Faculty, support staff, substitutes, volunteers, and interns are issued ID badges that are to be worn at all times.

-- The district conducts safety reviews annually to evaluate district and building level safety plans in accordance with New York State Safe School Against Violence in Education (S.A.V.E.)
-Law.
+- The district conducts safety reviews annually to evaluate district and building-level safety plans in accordance with the New York State Safe Schools Against Violence in Education (S.A.V.E.) law.

 - Administrators, faculty and staff regularly participate in training activities such as tabletop exercises and workshops to discuss and practice safety plans.